nicolasrestrepo/harvard-api/README.md

 │   │    │      ├──/__tests__
 │   │    │      │
 │   │    │      ├──components -> these components is only used for the module
-│   │    │      │     └──component (example estrure for a component)
+│   │    │      │     └──/component (example estrure for a component)
 │   │    │      │         ├──index.tsx
 │   │    │      │         └──styles.ts
 │   │    │      ├──/interfaces
 │   │    │      ├──index.tsx
 │   │    │      └──styles.ts
-│   │    └──/common -> is a components shared between several modules │   └── /utils
+│   │    └──/commons -> is a components shared between several modules │   └── /utils
 ├── .env.example
 ├── .env
 └── ...others configuration files
 ```
 # Author
-Nicolas Restrepo (nico) :)
+Nicolas Restrepo

 # License